kyang5/coursedescriptions/source/courses/comp325.rst

 Outcome
 -------

-Students will gain enhanced skill in object-oriented programming and development of such applications as database applications, web applications, Microsoft .NET services, Silverlight applications, and WCF Services.
+Students will gain enhanced skills in object-oriented programming and development of such applications as database applications, web applications, Microsoft .NET services, Silverlight applications, and WCF Services.

 .. fix
     Syllabi